krixik-ai/krixik-docs/docs/modules/vector-db.md

 ## Pipeline setup

-Below we setup a simple one module pipeline using the `keyword-search` module.
+Below we setup a simple one module pipeline using the `vector-db` module.

 We do this by passing the module name to the `module_chain` argument of [`create_pipeline`](system/create_save_load.md) along with a name for our pipeline.